m&a community logo

 HR

-In what is often a period of intense work and some uncertainty, the human component is another vital element of a successful merger.
+In what is often a period of intense work and some uncertainty, the human component is another vital element of successful mergers.
 Your HR department will often play an important role in communicating with employees and ensuring an environment of positivity and collaboration to drive the integration forward.

 A change management office